-9.4.1 Director of Services shall determine, after consultation, suitable health care or health insurance provider(s) for long term contract employees.
+9.4.1 The Operations Manager shall determine, after consultation, suitable health care or health insurance provider(s) for long term contract employees and long term consultants (but not their dependents).
 Twaweza shall pay the provider premium for basic health care insurance for the employee, his/her spouse or partner, and up to four dependents, biological, legal, or otherwise supported by the employee (who have been pre-registered in the personal file).
 The maximum annual amount of premium shall be determined by the Executive Director, subject to Board approval, and may be reviewed from time to time.
 (The approved amount in 2015 is USD 3,000 per employee per year, prorated at USD 250 per month).
-Each long term contract employee working full time, regardless of position, shall be eligible to receive the same amount of coverage per year; with exception of international directors recruited from outside East Africa who may be provided additional coverage.
+Each long term contract employee working full time, regardless of position, shall be eligible to receive the same amount of coverage per year, with the exception of international directors recruited from outside East Africa who may be provided additional coverage.